ShivaniGSS/confused-agents/EMPIRICAL_DESIGN.md

 # EMPIRICAL_DESIGN.md — Empirical evaluation specification

 This document specifies the evaluation.
-It supersedes the original CLAUDE.md §8 (attack corpus) and parts of §9 (harness).
-All other CLAUDE.md sections remain authoritative as amended by `CLAUDE_MD_CHANGES.md`.

 The evaluation is structured to demonstrate the paper's claims: